skotperez/wpmap/README.md

 The shortcode with some attributes:

 `[wpmap pt="page" layers="'parent','child'" colors="'red','blue'"]`

+### Example of shortcodes
+Map that displays all the values (points in the map) of one of the custom_field  key configured in wpmap-config.php:

+`[wpmap groups="'members_occupation'"]`

+It will display all the posts (or custom posts types) that have values in the custom field members_occupation.

++ Map with some one or several the values of one or several custom_field keys:

+`[wpmap layers="'local','waste collectors'"]`

+It will display all the posts (or custom posts types) that have values 'local' or 'waste collectors'.

++ Map will display all the posts from different custom post types:

+`[wpmap pt="'post','page'"]`

+It will display all the posts (or custom posts types) from 'post' and 'page' custom post types.

 ## Showing the map with the function
 If you want to show the map in any place of your theme, other than the content of a post or page, you can use the wpmap function: